MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ## Configuring sending calls directly to voicemail

-Direct Routing allows you to end the call to a user and send it directly to the users' voicemail.
-If you want to send the call directly to voicemail, please attach opaque=app:voicemail to the Request URI header.
+Direct Routing allows you to end the call to a user and send it directly to the user's voicemail.
+If you want to send the call directly to voicemail, attach opaque=app:voicemail to the Request URI header.
 For example, "sip:user@yourdomain.com;opaque=app:voicemail".
-In this case the Teams user will not receive the calling notification, the call will be connected to the voicemail of the user directly.
+In this case, the Teams user will not receive the calling notification, the call will be connected to the voicemail of the user directly.

 ## Assign Teams Only mode to users to ensure calls land in Microsoft Teams